ghity/MaskRCNN/README.md

 # Getting Started
 * [demo.ipynb](samples/demo.ipynb) Is the easiest way to start.
 It shows an example of using a model pre-trained on MS COCO to segment objects in your own images.
-It includes code to run object detection and instance segmentation on arbitrary images.

-* [train_shapes.ipynb](samples/shapes/train_shapes.ipynb) shows how to train Mask R-CNN on your own dataset.
+It includes code to run object detection and instanc* [train_shapes.ipynb](samples/shapes/train_shapes.ipynb) shows how to train Mask R-CNN on your own dataset.
 This notebook introduces a toy dataset (Shapes) to demonstrate training on a new dataset.
 * ([model.py](mrcnn/model.py), [utils.py](mrcnn/utils.py), [config.py](mrcnn/config.py)): These files contain the main Mask RCNN implementation.